 One big advantage I see in this approach is that we’ll be learning real-world project management.
 When it comes to getting bigger coding projects to produce code that actually works, the tools to manage the project are as important as the code for your actual site/app, so by building our learning around a real-world project, we’ll get to see those tools in action.

 I’ve been thinking a lot about how this crazy idea might work, and I’ve come up with this plan.
 But, I fully expect it to change as we get stuck in, because as Napoleon apparently said “no plan survives contact with the enemy”.
 So, given the caveat that all this will probably change, here’s my thinking as of October 2021.

 Firstly, these are the milestones I want to drive towards, in order (5 and 6 might get reversed), and the new things we’ll need to learn on our journey:

 - Add support for user accounts to the

 xkpasswd.netsite so users can create and save their own custom configs, and perhaps upload their own dictionaries.
 This will require a website back-end, which will be written in PHP 8.

 - PHP classes

-- Develop a REST API to allow programatic access to XKPasswd functionality for registered users (so they can develop scripts that fetch passwords from the site programatically, or access the functionality via AJAX from within their own web apps).
+- Develop a REST API to allow programmatic access to XKPasswd functionality for registered users (so they can develop scripts that fetch passwords from the site programmatically, or access the functionality via AJAX from within their own web apps).

 - RESTful APIs